GMPavanLab/dynsight/docs/source/recipe_info_gain.rst

 The figure obtained (see below) shows, for each value of ∆t:

-* The initial information (1 - H) of the entire dataset: dashed line;
+* The initial entropy H of the entire dataset: dashed line;
-* The information after clustering: solid line;
+* The entropy after clustering: solid line;
 * The information gained through clustering ∆I: gray area;
 * The Shannon entropy of each of the discovered clusters: colored bands.

-In this case, 2 states are correctly identified for ∆t <= 100 (green and orange), with an information gain of around 0.2.
+In this case, 2 states are correctly identified for ∆t < 100 (green and orange), with an information gain of around 1 bit.
 For ∆t > 100 all the data points remain unclassified (blue), and the information gain goes to 0.